 Principle B: Ensuring openness and comprehensive stakeholder engagement Sub Principles Governance arrangements in place at East Suffolk Council Openness Ensuring an open culture through demonstrating, documenting and communicating the organisation's commitment to openness.
 Making decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
 The presumption is for openness.
 If this is not the case, a justification for the reasoning for keeping a decision confidential should be provided.
 Providing clear reasoning and evidence for decisions in both public records and explanations to stakeholders and being explicit about criteria, rationale and considerations used.
 In due course, ensuring that the impact and consequences of those decisions are clear.
 Using formal and informal consultation and engagement to determine the most appropriate and effective interventions/course of action.
 Committee meetings open to the public Committee reports, agendas and minutes Constitution Consultation exercises Decision Notices External Audit Annual letters Freedom of Information processes Publication Scheme Engaging comprehensively with institutional stakeholders Effectively engaging with institutional stakeholders to ensure that the purpose, objectives and intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainably.
-Developing formal and informal partnerships to allow for resources to be used more efficiently and outcomes achieved Our Behaviours Our Values Partnership agreements and collaborative working arrangements People Strategy Planning consultations Supplier contracts and Contract Management procedures more effectively.
-Ensuring that partnerships are based on trust, a shared commitment to change, a culture that promotes and accepts.
+Developing formal and informal partnerships to allow for resources to be used more efficiently and outcomes achieved Our Behaviours Our Values Partnership agreements and collaborative working arrangements People Strategy Planning consultations Supplier contracts and Contract Management procedures Ensuring that partnerships are based on trust, a shared commitment to change, a culture that promotes and accepts challenge among partners and that the added value of partnership working is explicit.